Silent Spring: Research and writing

 In the mid-1940s, Carson became concerned about the use of synthetic pesticides, many of which had been developed through the military funding of science after World War II.
 The United States Department of Agriculture's 1957 fire ant eradication program, which involved aerial spraying of DDT and other pesticides mixed with fuel oil and included the spraying of private land, prompted Carson to devote her research, and her next book, to pesticides and environmental poisons.
 Landowners in Long Island filed a suit to have the spraying stopped, and many in affected regions followed the case closely.
 Though the suit was lost, the Supreme Court granted petitioners the right to gain injunctions against potential environmental damage in the future, laying the basis for later environmental actions.

 The impetus for Silent Spring was a letter written in January 1958 by Carson's friend, Olga Owens Huckins, to The Boston Herald, describing the death of birds around her property in Duxbury, Massachusetts, resulting from the aerial spraying of DDT to kill mosquitoes, a copy of which Huckins sent to Carson.
-Carson later wrote that this letter prompted her to study the environmental problems caused by chemical pesticides.
+Carson later wrote that this letter prompted her to study the environmental problems caused by the overuse of chemical pesticides.

-The Audubon Naturalist Society actively opposed chemical spraying programs and recruited Carson to help publicize the U.S. government's spraying practices and related research.
+The Audubon Naturalist Society actively opposed chemical spraying programs and recruited Carson to help publicize the US government's spraying practices and related research.
 Carson began the four-year project of Silent Spring by gathering examples of environmental damage attributed to DDT.
 She tried to enlist essayist E. B. White and a number of journalists and scientists to her cause.
 By 1958, Carson had arranged a book deal, with plans to co-write with Newsweek science journalist Edwin Diamond.
 However, when The New Yorker commissioned a long and well-paid article on the topic from Carson, she began considering writing more than the introduction and conclusion as planned; soon it became a solo project.
 Diamond would later write one of the harshest critiques of Silent Spring.

 As her research progressed, Carson found a sizable community of scientists who were documenting the physiological and environmental effects of pesticides.
 She took advantage of her personal connections with many government scientists, who supplied her with confidential information on the subject.
 From reading the scientific literature and interviewing scientists, Carson found two scientific camps: those who dismissed the possible danger of pesticide spraying barring conclusive proof, and those who were open to the possibility of harm and willing to consider alternative methods, such as biological pest control.